 Is Thai Red or Thai Green Curry Hotter?

 Which is hotter Thai red or green curry?
 The answer is red is hotter generally but it depends on how much curry paste you are putting into a recipe.
 Using a small of red works well for us and isn’t too spicy at all.

-When we are talking curries from Thailand they differ greatly from an Indian curry.
+When we are talking about curries from Thailand they differ greatly from Indian curry.

-Green curry has basil, coriander, lemongrass, ginger, shallots, and kaffir lime leaves and of course green chilies.
-Green is more unique in it’s flavors.
+Green curry has basil, coriander, lemongrass, ginger, shallots, kaffir lime leaves, and of course green chilies.
+Green is unique in its flavors.

-A combination of spices are also in red curry, lemongrass, garlic, shallot, cumin, chili powder, turmeric, coriander, and cilantro.
+A combination of spices is also in red curry, lemongrass, garlic, shallot, cumin, chili powder, turmeric, coriander, and cilantro.